McCarou/framework/example/sqs/README.md

 	radian.RunAll()
 ```

-Declare and implement handlers functions above the main function:
+Declare and implement handlers functions above the main function.
+The first REST handler receives a message sent by POST request and publishes it to the input queue.

 ``` go
 type HandlerRestIn struct {